DEFRA/ai-data-development-standards/docs/projects/mcu.md

 ### Upload documents

-This system allows users to upload emails and letters received from the public or other stakeholders that are then triaged by the system to:
+This PoC allows users to upload emails and letters received from the public or other stakeholders that are then triaged by the system to:

 - generate summary
 - extract key points and facts